aixiuxiuxiu/blog/_posts/2024-08-27-pdfextractor.md

 {% endif %}
 {:/nomarkdown}

-On the other hand, [`pypdf`](https://pypi.org/project/pypdf/) also allows for text extraction while maintaining the layout.
-You can use `visitor` functions to control which parts of a page you want to process and extract.
-However, it does not support extracting the coordinates of words.
+if we use pdfplumber directly without processing, the results looks like

 ## Evaluation

-I built two data loaders: one called `Custom PDFLoader`, which uses `pdfplumber` to combine discontinuous chunks into continuous sequences, and another called `PyPDF Loader`, which extracts the sequences directly using `PyPDF` without additional postprocessing.
+I built two data loaders: one called `Custom PDFLoader`, which uses `pdfplumber` to combine discontinuous chunks into continuous sequences, and another called `PDFLoader`, which extracts the sequences directly using `pdfplumber` without additional postprocessing.

-Here, I will use the `RetrieverEvaluator` module provided in `LLAMAIndex` to evaluate retrieval quality by comparing these two methods of PDF extraction: `Custom PDFLoader` and `PyPDF Loader`.
+Here, I will use the `RetrieverEvaluator` module provided in `LLAMAIndex` to evaluate retrieval quality by comparing these two methods of PDF extraction: `Custom PDFLoader` and `PDFLoader`.
 I will use a `top-2 retriever` for this evaluation.

 * First, I used the `generate_question_context_pairs` function to auto-generate a set of (question, context) pairs over the entire PDF file [Swiss Civil Code](https://www.fedlex.admin.ch/eli/cc/24/233_245_233/en), which contains about 350 pages.
 I generated 2 questions from each context chunk, resulting in a total number of questions.